 Koalas are the fluffy, cuddly and iconic animals and definitely one of the most recognisable marsupials in Australia.
 You can encounter them in the wild, or see them in one of the wildlife parks.
 If you’re lucky you will even see a little baby koala like the one pictured above!

 12. And Australia is home to the Quokka

 You may have heard of Rottnest Island with all the cute quokkas!
 Quokkas can only be found in Australia and are predominantly living on Rottnest Island.
 Aside from Rottnest, you can also find small groups of quokkas on the mainland of Australia and some on Bald Island.

 They are really the cutest little animals you’ll ever find!
-Be sure that you don’t feed them, as it’s unhealthy.
+Be sure that you don’t feed them.

 13. There are 19 UNESCO World Heritage Listed Sites in Australia

 In total there are 19 UNESCO World Heritage Listed Sites in Australia.
 These sites include some of the oldest rainforests on earth and one-third of the world’s protected marine areas.
 The UNESCO World Heritage Stes in Australia include 3 cultural sites, 12 natural sites and four mixed sites.
 Just a few examples of these sites are: Fraser Island, Great Barrier Reef, Ningaloo Coast and Reef, Purnululu National Park and Greater Blue Mountains Area.